ericduran/publisher7-github-history/README.md

 Sadly the history button on github is now useless before the GREAT MOVE.

-This chrome extension adds an extra "Publisher History" btn that rewrites the urls to the history log before the "GREAM MOVE".
+This chrome extension adds an extra "Publisher History" btn that rewrites the urls to the history log before the "GREAT MOVE".
 Now you have your history back.

 Preview:
 ![publisher-history](https://dl.dropboxusercontent.com/u/16395906/publisher-history.png)